 Finally, there are some important things to keep in mind when you’re refilling or otherwise handling juice.
 The core point is that nicotine can absorb through your skin, which is why nicotine patches work, and also why tobacco pickers used to get “green tobacco sickness.”

 If you spill some e-cig juice, you should clean it up immediately with warm, soapy water.
 Not only should you clean any off your skin immediately, you should also remove and wash any clothing you’ve spilled juice on, and make absolutely sure that you’ve cleaned any surfaces where e-liquid has been spilled.

 You can minimize spills by being careful when you’re refilling tanks and handling e-juice.
 Position the dripper spout of your juice bottle carefully, so the liquid only gets into the tank and doesn’t go down the central tube, which could lead to leaks and juice potentially getting on your skin.

 There’s no reason to be especially worried about e-juice spills – nicotine can pass through your skin but it really isn’t that efficient a process – but it’s important to take them seriously and clean up right away.

-If you want to learn more about e-liquid safety, we have a whole section dedicated to the topic in our safety series, and if you want some more juice suggestions, check out some of our best of lists for best e-juice brands, best VG e-juice, or specific types of flavor (like tobaccos and vanilla custards).
+If you want to learn more about e-liquid safety, we have a whole section dedicated to the topic in our safety series, and if you want some more juice suggestions, check out some of our best of lists for best premium vape juice brands, best VG e-juice, or specific types of flavor (like tobacco e-juice and menthol e-juice).